NoeliaCalvoPhD/ccna-bilingualism-analysis/README.md

-# CCNA Bilingualism Resilience Analysis
+# CCNA Bilingualism/biological sex Resilience Analysis

 This repository contains a reproducible statistical analysis pipeline examining relationships between bilingualism, biological sex, and dementia-related outcomes using data from the COMPASS-ND cohort of the Canadian Consortium on Neurodegeneration in Aging (CCNA).